 "Operation Accelerate": Meals on Wheels Yolo County Keeps Nutrition Rolling

-by Joy Cohan, Executive Director, published in the Davis Enterprise, May 4, 2022
+by Joy Cohan, Executive Director, May 2022

 Thousands of seniors throughout Yolo County are food insecure, isolated, and struggling as pandemic threats to their well-being linger.
 So many await a knock at their door with a hot, healthy meal, a smile, and conversation with the inspired staff and volunteers of Meals on Wheels Yolo County (MOW Yolo).
 Often the MOW Yolo crew are the only friendly faces these aging residents will see all day.